 Coastal Zones are the most sensitive, vulnerable, and valuable areas on the planet earth.
 Coastal zones are located at the meeting place of three different physical domains such as hydrosphere, lithosphere, and atmosphere.
 Coastal zones are influenced by the marine ecosystem on one side and terrestrial ecosystem on the other, and possess specific differences from other areas on earth.
 In the coastal zone, the interaction between the sea and the land makes some dynamic processes such as hydrodynamics, morphodynamics, sediment, and other interactions with chemical and biological origins that can be affected by the human activities.
-The consequences of these interactive processes normally can be seen along the shoreline and outside.
+The consequences of these interactive processes can normally be seen along the shoreline and outside.

 The coastal zone in the ICZM studies of Hormozgan province has been subdivided through different areas listed below: